Salman-Bashar/smartbook-backend/README.md

   You can think of an **entity** as a class.

-  An example of an entity is a `blog`.
-This will contain all instances of the different blogs of a site.
+  An example of an entity is a `book`.
+This will contain all instances of the different books of our site.

-  Another common entity could be `testimonial`.
-This will contain all instances of testimonials we are rendering on the site.
+  Another common entity could be `category`.
+This will contain all instances of book categories we are rendering on the site.

   The entities are referenced in multiple places across a project, for example they can be referenced in buildable sections.

-  Entities can also have their own pages, for example an instance of `blog` will have a page.
+  Entities can also have their own pages, for example an instance of `book` will have a page.

-- **Miscellaneous**: This will contain schemas that don't really fit into our other folders.

-  For example a schema to contain `blog tags` can be stored in this folder.

 > You can checkout out how the studio structure is managed by looking through the `structure` folder.
-> Additionally you will come across the use of funcitons like `createSingleDocumentStructure`.
-We go more into detail about these funcitons in the [Document Structure](#single-document-structure-vs-dynamic-document-structure) section.
+> Additionally you will come across the use of functions like `createSingleDocumentStructure`.
+We go more into detail about these functions in the [Document Structure](#single-document-structure-vs-dynamic-document-structure) section.

 # Root and Common schemas